 You can’t go wrong with your good ole’ slow cooker when it comes to making baked beans for a crowd!
 This tried and true crock pot baked beans recipe is loaded with brown sugar and bacon and makes enough for the whole gang at your next summer gathering.

 This is a sponsored conversation on behalf of Simply Beverages and Pringles; all opinions and text are my own.
 Thank you for supporting the brands that support this site!

-Slow Cooker Baked Beans
+Crock Pot Baked Beans

-Of course, I enjoyed seeing distant family members and playing with cousins I might see only a few times a year, but make no mistake, I was really in it for the food…
+Of course, I enjoyed seeing distant family members and playing with cousins I might see only a few times a year.
+But make no mistake, I was really in it for the food…

 Whether we were celebrating a holiday or a family reunion, the menus all looked pretty similar, but I didn’t mind in the least.
 Because I knew some of my favorite foods were sure to make an appearance — namely this cream corn casserole and my mom’s baked beans recipe.